awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cwe-custom-actions.md

    + From **Integrations**, you can navigate to a list of findings generated by an enabled integration\.
 See [Viewing the findings from an integration](securityhub-integrations-managing.md#securityhub-integration-view-findings)\.
    + From **Insights**, you can navigate to a list of findings for an insight result\.
 See [Viewing and taking action on insight results and findings](securityhub-insights-view-take-action.md)\.

-1. Select the findings to send to CloudWatch Events\.
+1. Select the findings to send to EventBridge\.
 You can select up to 20 findings at a time\.

-1. From **Actions**, choose the custom action that aligns with the CloudWatch Events rule to apply\.
+1. From **Actions**, choose the custom action that aligns with the EventBridge rule to apply\.

-**To send insight results to CloudWatch Events**
+**To send insight results to EventBridge**

 1. Open the AWS Security Hub console at [https://console\.aws\.amazon\.com/securityhub/](https://console.aws.amazon.com/securityhub/)\.

 1. In the navigation pane, choose **Insights**\.

-1. On the **Insights** page, choose the insight that includes the results to send to CloudWatch Events\.
+1. On the **Insights** page, choose the insight that includes the results to send to EventBridge\.

-1. Select the insight results to send to CloudWatch Events\.
+1. Select the insight results to send to EventBridge\.
 You can select up to 20 results at a time\.

-1. From **Actions**, choose the custom action that aligns with the CloudWatch Events rule to apply\.
+1. From **Actions**, choose the custom action that aligns with the EventBridge rule to apply\.